diannaofengzi/datura-ctf/Forensics/Memory Dump/README.md

 Memory dumps are captures of the state of the memory at a given time.
 It contains all the loaded files, processes and data that was used at this moment.

-Memory dumps can be analyzed using the [Volatility Framework](https://www.volatilityfoundation.org/).
+Memory dumps can be analyzed using the [Volatility Framework](https://www.volatilityfoundation.org/) :heart: .

 I recommand using **volatility 3** so you do not have to bother with profiles (finding it was often a pain in vol2).